A premium is the amount you pay an insurer for an insurance cover. The premium amount is captured in the policy document.

-Each insurance company makes their own commercial decisions when deciding how much to charge each person who wants to cover certain risks.
+Each insurance company makes its own commercial decisions when deciding how much to charge each person who wants to cover certain risks.
 So it could be the same risk, such as comprehensive insurance for a private vehicle, but you will find that the cost varies per insurer.

 Insurers rely on data to price premium and therefore this may vary from person to person even if the risk is similar.
-For example, if insuring your vehicle, they will review your claims history, the value of the car, or take into account if you have been at fault in other accidents or penalised for other traffic offences.
+For example, when insuring your vehicle, the insurer will review your claims history, the value of the car, or take into account if you have been at fault in other accidents or penalised for other traffic offences.
 The insurer will also consider the drivers age and sex, this is because some demographics are statistically more likely to make a claim than others.

 Other key factors influencing your premium price may include: